Super-Dainiu/blog/content/blog/linprog/index.md

 >$$
 >end

-However, there is no necessity to compute the full Newton iteration
+However, there is no necessity to compute the full Newton iteration.
+We can compute one Newton step and change the direction.

 >#### Primal-Dual IPM-Practical
 >(Only one iteration for inner Newton step.)